About the CODART Canon

 On this page:

-CODART seeks to place 100 works of art in the limelight.
+The CODART Canon consists of 100 works of art.
 Works from our field: Dutch and Flemish art from ca. 1350 to 1750 from a range of disciplines: paintings, prints, drawings, sculptures and applied arts.

 The Canon does not include more than two works in a particular medium by any one artist.
 The artists were born in the region that now encompasses the Netherlands and Flanders or worked within this territory for a long period of time.